SEO Competitor Analysis: Keywords, Backlinks, and Strategy | Linkflow

 The higher the search volume, the higher the potential traffic, and theoretically, the more valuable that keyword is (though volume isn’t directly proportional to traffic potential or value).

 For each site or web page you’re evaluating, look at their total organic traffic.
-That will give you an ideal of how much organic traffic they’re getting across all their long-tail keywords.
+That will give you an idea of how much organic traffic they’re getting across all their long-tail keywords.

 Your keyword research tool will show you the estimated monthly search traffic if you were to rank #1 for that term (based on the page that’s currently ranking #1 and its total organic search traffic across all its long-tail keywords).